Opioid Drug Addiction: Long-Term Effects

 This can lead to people searching for more potent opioids, or different formulations that include fentanyl to achieve an expected feeling.

-A person that has built up a tolerance to opioids will often experience negative symptoms when the drugs are absent from their system.
+A person who has built up a tolerance to opioids will often experience negative symptoms when the drugs are absent from their system.
 This dependence means that opioid drug use becomes a regular part of their day-to-day life.

 Addiction is the psychologically-driven craving for drug use, which can accompany physical dependence and can persist even after a person detoxes from opioid use.